-Proposal: At any point during the course of study, a student who has completed between 12 and 24 graduate semester hours can submit for review and approval, a thesis proposal to the Master's Defense committee the student selects.
+At any point during the course of study, a student who has completed between 12 and 24 graduate semester hours can submit for review and approval, a thesis proposal to the Master's Defense Committee the student selects.
 The committee should consist of three graduate faculty, two of whom must be from the History Department (including the student's advisor).
-The thesis proposal must include:

-- a clearly formulated research problem;
+Proposal: The thesis proposal must include:

 - a thesis statement;

-- an annotated bibliography; and
+- an annotated bibliography;

 - a plan of research.